This profile is written and maintained by the homeowner, architect, or builder.

 Real sustainability means growing your own food.
 It saves millions of litres of water used to grow crops and reduces the use of fossil fuels, which otherwise power the farming machinery, transport and cold storage of food.

-Located on a steep hill, the Moss House garden is an example of a 10-years-old vibrant, sustainable permaculture property, designed with the primary goal to provide the owners with food and medicinal plants.
+Located on a steep hill, the Moss House garden is an example of a 12-years-old vibrant, sustainable permaculture property, designed with the primary goal to provide the owners with food and medicinal plants.

-Annual vegetables are grown in raised beds (some of them are self-watering wicking beds) and the produce is either eaten fresh or preserved in various ways for storage.
-Nearly 30 fruit trees and many perennial vegetables are mixed with flowering plants, attracting beneficial insects and creating a rich and colourful ecosystem, which includes also two beehives of native stingless bees and a flock of three egg-laying hens.
+Annual vegetables are grown in 11 raised beds (eight of them are self-watering wicking beds) and the produce is either eaten fresh or preserved in various ways for storage.
+Nearly 30 fruit trees and many perennial vegetables are mixed with flowering plants, attracting beneficial insects and creating a rich and colourful ecosystem, which includes also two beehives of native stingless bees and a flock of five egg-laying hens.